Murong Jun: Prince of Yan

-In winter 352, Murong Jun formally declared independence from Jin and declared himself emperor.
+In the winter of 352, Murong Jun formally declared independence from the Jin and declared himself emperor.

-As emperor
+Emperor

-In 353, Murong Jun created his wife Princess Kezuhun empress and his heir apparent Murong Ye (慕容瞱) crown prince.
-In 354, Murong Jun further created many of his uncles, brothers, and sons princes.
+On 6 April 353, Murong Jun made his wife Princess Kezuhun empress and his heir apparent Murong Ye (慕容瞱) crown prince.
+In 354, Murong Jun made many of his uncles, brothers, and sons princes.

-In 355, angered that his cousin Duan Kan (段龕), who was in control of modern Shandong and nominally a Jin vassal (as Duke of Qi), wrote a letter to him denouncing him for claiming imperial title, Murong Jun sent Murong Ke and Yang Wu against him.
+In 355, angered that his cousin Duan Kan (段龕), who was in control of modern Shandong and nominally a Jin vassal (as Duke of Qi), wrote a letter to him denouncing him for claiming an imperial title, Murong Jun sent Murong Ke and Yang Wu against him.
 In 356, despite the heavy fortifications that Duan's capital Guanggu (廣固, in modern Qingzhou, Shandong) had, Murong Ke sieged it, and after Duan's food supplies ran out, he was forced to surrender.
-Murong Jun initially spared Duan, but for reasons unknown, he executed Duan in 357.
+Murong Jun initially spared Duan, but for unknown reasons, he executed Duan in 357.

-Also in 356, Murong Jun's crown prince Murong Ye died, and in 357, Murong Jun created his younger son Murong Wei as crown prince.
+Also in 356, Murong Jun's crown prince Murong Ye died, and in 357, Murong Jun made his younger son Murong Wei crown prince.

 Later in 357, Murong Jun moved the capital from Jicheng to Ye.

-In 358, Murong Jun started a large scale conscription—ordering that each family send its service-eligible men into the army except for one per household—preparing to attack Former Qin and Jin.
+In 358, Murong Jun began large scale conscription—ordering each family to send its service-eligible men into the army except for one per household—preparing to attack Former Qin and Jin.
 After a petition by Liu Gui (劉貴), he scaled back the conscription plan, ordering that for every five service-eligible men of the household, three enter the army.